Please be alert against scams

 Here are some general tips to protect against a phishing attempt:

-Beware also of pop-ups.
+Beware of pop-ups.
 Do not click on hyperlinks, download files or open attachments unless you are sure that the source is legitimate.

 It should NOT look like these: